Published on 12 August 2026

 6. Late Payment Fees

-If your customer exceeds the standard payment terms, additional charges often apply.
-These can be structured as higher discount rates or fixed penalties.
+If your customer exceeds the standard payment terms, additional charges often apply because late payments leave the finance provider outstanding for longer while waiting for customer payments.
+These can be structured as higher discount rates or fixed penalties, and prolonged delays can disrupt working capital and trigger extra charges in the collection process.

 7. Non-Recourse Factoring Premium

-Opting for non-recourse factoring (where the factor bears the risk of customer non-payment) typically adds 0.5-2% to your discount rate.
+Opting for non-recourse factoring in debt factoring (where the factor bears the risk of customer non-payment, shifting more risk to the provider and therefore increasing fees) typically adds 0.5-2% to your discount rate, and this protection matters if a customer fails and the debt cannot be recovered.

 Calculating the True Annual Percentage Rate (APR)

-Convert the fees into an APR to meaningfully compare factoring with other financing options.
+Convert the fees into an APR to meaningfully compare factoring with other financing options and traditional business loans.
 While not perfect, this calculation provides a clearer picture of your actual costs.

 For example: